BrandonDigital/pdf-svg/README.md

 # pdf-svg

-A minimal, standalone PDF generator with SVG rendering, CMYK and spot color support.
-This package provides a lightweight alternative to PDFKit for creating PDFs with vector graphics, focusing specifically on CMYK and spot color workflows.
+A minimal, standalone PDF generator with SVG rendering, CMYK, LAB, and spot color support.
+This package provides a lightweight alternative to PDFKit for creating PDFs with vector graphics, focusing specifically on professional color workflows including CMYK, LAB, and spot colors.

 ## Features

 - **Minimal and standalone** - No dependencies on PDFKit or SVG-to-PDFKit
 - **TypeScript support** - Full type definitions included
 - **CMYK color space** - Native support for CMYK colors
+- **LAB color space** - Device-independent LAB color support with utilities
-- **Spot colors** - Define and use spot colors (e.g., Pantone colors)
+- **Spot colors** - Define and use CMYK and LAB spot colors (e.g., Pantone colors)
 - **SVG parsing** - Parse and render SVG elements to PDF
 - **Individual elements** - Each SVG element is rendered individually (not grouped)
 - **Shape support** - Rectangle, circle, ellipse, and path support